School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 • 15/11 for the start of the school year in February

-For any application that has to be processed urgently (after the registration deadline), a supplement of €200 will be charged.
+For any application that needs to be processed urgently (after the registration deadline), a supplement of €250 will be charged.

 Travel

-Departure is generally at the end of August/beginning of September for stays of between one semester and one academic year.
+Departure is generally scheduled for the end of August/beginning of September for stays of between one semester and one academic year.
 A departure is also planned for the end of January/beginning of February for semester-long stays.
 Your family or local correspondent will meet you at the airport and drive you back at the end of your stay.

 Once your enrolment has been accepted and confirmed by our Canadian partner and your application for a study permit has been approved, we can arrange for you to travel to Canada, if you wish.